karottenreibe/karottenreibe.github.com/_posts/2010-06-19-bookmarks-in-uzbl.markdown

 separated by tabs.
 That keeps the whole thing human-readable.

+It has one dependency though: [zenity][], which it uses to display a dialog to ask you for the title of the bookmark.

 The script is best invoked via a keybinding:

     @cbind A    spawn @scripts_dir/toggle_bookmark.sh